mario-deluna/php-glfw/README.md

 ### PHPGL - Buffers

-This extension also comes with a collection of buffer objects that internally hold data in native types.
+This extension also contains a collection of buffer objects that internally hold data in native types.

  * Can handle large arrays of data.
  * Low memory footprint and very fast.